 MARYBOROUGH in central Victoria is an ideal destination for that weekend away, especially if you want to experience a short campervan break with the family.

-After picking up your Melbourne Campervan Rental it’s only 168km along the Calder freeway and Pyrenees highway, take your time and enjoy the many interesting towns and historical sites along the way.
+After picking up your campervan in Melbourne it’s only 168km along the Calder freeway and Pyrenees highway, take your time and enjoy the many interesting towns and historical sites along the way.

 First stop for a comfort break and a cuppa should be the botanical gardens at Kyneton.
 Dating back to 1858, these attractive gardens are home to many unusual trees, most listed by the National Trust of Australia, including the strange Chilean wine palm just inside the main gate.
 One of Australia’s rarest trees, a Wollemi pine, was planted in 2008 to commemorate the garden’s 150th anniversary.
 A rotunda, fairy trees, a 1902 drinking fountain and a modern sculpture of a working sheepdog are some of the attractions which will keep the children entertained during the break.
 Kyneton’s main street, which sports many fine cafes and antique shops, leads back to the Calder freeway.

 At Elphingstone turn left off the freeway towards Castlemaine and the Pyrenees highway through Newstead and Carisbrook to Maryborough.

 This is the heart of the Victorian Goldfields.
 Gold was discovered in the Castlemaine area in 1851 and was first won from surface or shallow workings, mostly by panning or cradling.
 The Castlemaine Diggings National Heritage Park, stretching from north of Chewton, through the Fryerstown and Vaughan Springs, encompasses an area of approximately 7500 ha.
 Most of the area is covered with regrowth box-ironbark forest which was harvested to supply fuel and timber for mines.